meteran/gnext/README.md

 Using them the standard way is unpleasant, we have to write a piece of code in the handler method just to be able to use it knowing the type safely - not cool.

-but...
+But...
 Gnext will do it for us 🥳!

-Let's see, I'll add a new endpoint with parameters and add handler methods to it:
+Let's see, I'll add a new endpoint with parameter and add handler methods to it:

 ```go
 func main() {